control-owl/control-owl.github.io/_posts/2025-04-07-hello-world.md

 # Introduction

 Since the beginning of cryptocurrency, I’ve tried many different clients and wallet applications to generate crypto keys.
 However, none of them supported **all** the coins I owned, and over the years, I’ve seen numerous apps and wallets get hacked or become compromised in some way.
 I experimented with every wallet that existed.
 Eventually, I settled on [IanColeman][iancoleman]'s website because it supported a **lot** of coins.
 Then I read that the website might be infected with malicious code, potentially compromising the randomness and **security** of my keys.
 I’ve always been paranoid about my keys.
-I even used [Qubes OS][qubesos] for over a year and relied on offline versions of key generators.
+I even used [Qubes OS][qubes-os] for over a year and relied on offline versions of key generators.
 But no solution felt sufficient, and in the end, I was hacked before I even noticed—my keys were gone.

 # So, who am I